puppetsw/AroFloSharp/README.md

 var projects = JsonNetSerializer.Deserialize<Response<ProjectZoneResponse>>(response);
 ```

 The above example will generate the following AroFlo request string. `zone=projects&page=1` The API keys can be accessed after setting up and being approved for the AroFlo API access.
 By default the client returns data in Json format.
-But can be changed to XML with `config.DataForm`.
+But can be changed to XML with `config.DataFormat`.

 ### Status & Status Message